cdl-geneseo/geneseo-dictionary/I/Its_Lit.md

 # It's Lit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : It's Lit

 Created by  Unknown User (aof1) on Apr 27, 2015

 A phrase to express promising excitemente.g. &quot;There's a party at Jenny's, it's lit!&quot;90% of Geneseo students surveyed knew this word.
 Out of those surveyed, 0% believed that the phrase was specific to Geneseo.(Fox, G-M, 2015)